106FaceEater106/League-Of-Legends-Randomizer/README.md

 Q)What did you use to create this.
 A)I create this in visual studio code.
 The coding language i used is Nodejs/javascript

+Q)When i run it, it gives me errors.
+A)First make sure you have all files, then open a console and make sure its open in the directory of the files and do npm install.
+Also make sure you have node.js install.